newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

     - Date start notice : Date to which you will start the alarm (this will generally be similar to the event date)

-    - Alarm Phonenumber : Define to which phone number the alarm will be trigger
+    - Alarm Phone Number : Define to which phone number the alarm will be trigger

     - Alarm Email : Define to which email the alarm will be sent